Frederick Sanger's Work on Sequencing Proteins and DNA

 Basic Concepts

 Sanger's methods are based on the principle of chain termination.
-In this method, a DNA or protein molecule is synthesized in vitro, and the synthesis is stopped at specific points by the addition of a chain-terminating nucleotide or amino acid.
-The resulting fragments are then separated by electrophoresis and the sequence of the molecule is determined by reading the order of the fragments.
+In this method, a DNA or protein molecule is synthesized *in vitro*, and the synthesis is stopped at specific points by the addition of a chain-terminating nucleotide or amino acid.
+The resulting fragments are then separated by electrophoresis, and the sequence of the molecule is determined by reading the order of the fragments.
+This is often called the dideoxy method for DNA sequencing.

 Equipment and Techniques

 Sanger's methods require specialized equipment and techniques.
-The equipment includes a DNA sequencer, which is a machine that automates the process of DNA sequencing; a thermocycler, which is a machine that controls the temperature of the reaction mixture; and a gel electrophoresis system, which is a device that separates the DNA fragments by size.
+The equipment includes a DNA sequencer (which automates the process), a thermocycler (which controls reaction temperature), and a gel electrophoresis system (which separates fragments by size).

 The techniques used in Sanger sequencing include:

-- Polymerase chain reaction (PCR), which is a method for amplifying DNA
+- Polymerase chain reaction (PCR), a method for amplifying DNA

-- DNA sequencing reactions, which are reactions that incorporate chain-terminating nucleotides into the DNA
+- DNA sequencing reactions, which incorporate chain-terminating nucleotides into the DNA

-- Gel electrophoresis, which is a method for separating the DNA fragments
+- Gel electrophoresis, a method for separating DNA fragments by size

 Types of Experiments